- You must be at least 17 years old.

 If there are more applicants than places available, applicants will be prioritised based on the level of industry and academic achievement.

 This Certificate is a 60-credit qualification, made up of two 30-credit courses, Tourist Experience and Tourism Professional.

-During the Tourism Experiencecourse you will acquire the skills and gain the knowledge to assist tourists in experiencing New Zealand’s diverse tourism regions, attractions and activities.
-You will also experience destinations first-hand on various field trips, as well as sampling tourism products such as accommodation, transportation, activities and attractions.
+During the Tourism Experience course you will acquire the skills and gain the knowledge to assist tourists in experiencing New Zealand’s diverse tourism regions, attractions and activities.
+You will also visit tourism businesses related to accommodation, transportation, attractions and activities on various field trips.

 During the Tourism Professional course you will gain the skills and attributes to become competent with workplace practices in New Zealand tourism enterprises.
 This includes demonstrating communication skills and applying customer service strategies, relevant New Zealand legislation and the application of core Māori values in a business context.
 This course also includes a career session on how to prepare your CV and an overview of interview skills.

 You will be required to undertake approximately 21 hours per week of directed study in the form of lectures and practical work sessions.
 It is expected that you will contribute 14 hours of your own time in self-directed study to allow for successful completion of this Certificate.